UO Library Building Use Policy

 Collaboration: The UO Libraries collaborates with the schools, colleges, and academic support units to provide a rich array of teaching, tutoring, orientation, and advising services for students.
 The UO Libraries may share in the design and delivery of services within certain spaces, but it is ultimately responsible for managing the use of the space.

 Designated uses: Certain spaces may be designated for specific uses for limited periods.
-With the exception of Knight Library's faculty studies and ground floor classrooms, all public facilities will be open to all students and faculty beyond those times set aside for designated use.
+With the exception of Knight Library's ground floor classrooms, all public facilities will be open to all students and faculty beyond those times set aside for designated use.

 Maximized use: Collectively, the university's libraries are the most heavily used academic facilities on campus.
 Space is in constant and high demand, particularly by students.
 Emphasis is placed on maximizing the use of all the space, rather than restricting access for specific purposes.
 The design and function of low-use spaces will be re-examined on a regular basis to achieve a higher efficiency.